- What is WordPress? How do I use it?

 - If Site Resources maintains my content, how and when am I billed?
 Is payment due immediately?

 - I am confused about “Roles.”
-What is the difference between an Editor and a Contributor?
+What is the difference between an Editor and a Super Editor?

 - How do I organize all these pages, posts, parents, categories, etc.?